casawa/corona_social_dist_sim/README.md

 Every day, with the information you have, you have a choice:
 - Should you leave your home and continue your regular routine, or stay at home?

-Everyone else also has this choice and information, and may think similar to what you’re thinking.
+Everyone else also has this choice and information, and may think similar to what you're thinking -- and your choice likely influences theirs.
 In this simulation, they think the exact same way you do.
-So if you're leaning 30% to stay at home, so is everyone else.
+So if you think there's a small risk and have a 10% chance of staying at home, everyone else is also thinking as such.

 What are the long-term consequencies of this thinking as the virus spreads?